JoshCap20/hardware_info/README.md

 # Hardware Information Tool

 This C program retrieves and displays hardware information for your system, including CPU, memory, GPU, storage devices, and network interfaces.
-It works on Windows, macOS, and Linux.
+It works on Windows and Unix systems like macOS and Linux.

 ## Prerequisites